10 Tips For Spending Less on Hiking and Backpacking Gear

 If you have the means to outfit yourself with one higher-quality gear item and you’re trying to decide which one thing to spend a little more on—tent, pack, bag, boots, or rain jacket—I recommend boots.
 Here’s why: Protecting and supporting your feet is more important than having a comfortable pack or storm-worthy tent, both for avoiding injury and for affecting your comfort every step of the way.

 The truth is, you can actually get a pair of decently made, waterproof-breathable footwear with the support for dayhiking or light backpacking, from a respected brand, for under $150—sometimes well under, like at half price, such as in a closeout sale.
-Cheap, poorly constructed boots or shoes may blow out after one or two rugged trips, which doesn’t save you any money when you have to replace them so quickly, whereas a $110-$150 pair from a good brand is likely to endure for at least 400 trail miles.
+Cheap, poorly constructed boots or shoes may blow out after one or two rugged trips, which doesn’t save you any money when you have to replace them so quickly, whereas a $110-$150 pair from a good brand is likely to endure for 300 to 400 trail miles.

 Let The Big Outside helps you find the best adventures.

-Join now for full access to ALL stories and get a free e-guide and member gear discounts!
+Join now for full access to ALL stories and get a free e-book!

 Sahale Glacier Camp, North Cascades National Park